-There are some technical advantages like auto backup, optimization and some SEO advantages.
-As all the websites that share space among them are WordPress and the hosting is optimized for WordPress websites, so the speed is better than of websites on Shared hosting.
+There are some technical advantages like auto backup, optimization, and some SEO advantages.
+As all the websites that share space among them are WordPress and the Hosting is optimized for WordPress websites, so the speed is better than that of websites on Shared Hosting.

 If you compare the price for shared and WordPress hosting from different hosting providers, you can conclude that there is not much price difference.
-You can see the price comparison of shared and WordPress hosting of Hostinger and Bluehost in the below picture.
+You can see the price comparison of shared and WordPress Hosting of Hostinger and Bluehost below.

-In Hostinger, there are three plans available for shared hosting, whereas there are 4 plans available for Managed WordPress hosting.
+In Hostinger, there are three plans available for shared Hosting, whereas there are four plans available for Managed WordPress hosting.
 There is not a huge price difference between the two.
-Managed WordPress hosting is slightly costlier than shared hosting.
+Managed WordPress hosting is slightly costlier than shared Hosting.

 Extra facilities in WordPress hosting

-Facilities are almost the same when you compare WordPress and share hosting.
-In WordPress hosting, you get auto-updates for your WordPress version, cache facility, and other dedicated WordPress facilities.
+Facilities are almost the same when you compare WordPress and share Hosting.
+You get auto-updates for your WordPress version, cache facility, and other dedicated WordPress facilities in WordPress hosting.

-If you plan to buy a hosting and are not sure of the technology or CMS going to be used for the website, then better to go with shared hosting.
+If you plan to buy hosting and are not sure of the technology or CMS going to be used for the website, then better to go with shared Hosting.

 There is not much price difference between WordPress and shared hosting, so price should not be an issue when choosing either one.